acp-lab/acplab-web/content/authors/Rohan/_index.md

 ---
-I am an MS student in Robotics Engineering at Worcester Polytechnic Institute, with a focus on, control systems, perception and path planning.
-My research interests lie in drone technology as well as mobile robots with real-time control and perception algorithms.
-My aim is to develop autonomous multi-robot systems capable of navigating in the real-world safely at high-speed.
+Rohan Inamdar is majoring in Robotics Engineering and Computer Science (Dual Degree) with a Minor in Math.
+He is a member of the engineering team for the ACP Lab and the GNC lead for Payload for WPI's High Powered Rocketry Team.
+His interests in robotics include controls and trajectory optimization.
+Outside of engineering you can find him snowboarding, running, and on the adventuring for natural wonders.